mosra/magnum/README.md

 *   **Corrade** - Plugin management and utility library.
 You can get it at https://github.com/mosra/corrade.

-Note that full feature set is available only on GCC 4.8.1 and Clang 3.1.
+Note that the full feature set is available only on GCC 4.8.1 and Clang 3.1.

 Compilation, installation
 -------------------------